semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

   --files /tmp/host/file1:/tmp/container/file1,/tmp/host/file2:/tmp/container/file2
 ```

-When using the configuration file, it expects an array of strings using the same format above:
+When using the configuration file, it expects an array of strings using the same format as above:

 ```yaml
 # config.yaml